CarolineChirenje/blueprint1989/docs/technical documents/Authentication.md

 1. Displays an email + password form.
 2. If the user has previously registered a biometric credential (`localStorage` key `bgl_biometric_email` matches the typed email) AND the browser has a platform authenticator available (`PublicKeyCredential.isUserVerifyingPlatformAuthenticatorAvailable()`), a biometric login button appears and the password field becomes optional.
 3. On standard login, calls `POST /auth/login`:
-   - If `isPasswordExpired` is returned → navigates to `/change-expired-password?userId=…`.
+   - If `isPasswordExpired` is returned â†’ navigates to `/change-expired-password?userId=â€¦`.
-   - If `requiresMfa` is returned → reveals the inline MFA step with a 6-digit TOTP code input.
+   - If `requiresMfa` is returned â†’ reveals the inline MFA step with a 6-digit TOTP code input.
 4. **MFA step:** calls `POST /auth/verify-mfa` with the code; on success stores the JWT via `AuthService`.
 5. On successful login (either path), calls `PushNotificationService.subscribeToServer()` to register/refresh the browser push subscription.
 6. "Remember Me" checkbox persists login state.